-The Waitukaitis Group is an experimental physics lab whose research focuses on complex phenomena that arise via exotic interactions between liquids and solids.
-Their work is highly interdisciplinary, sitting at the intersection of soft matter physics, materials science, complex fluids, and chemistry.
-Under this general umbrella, their lab addresses a variety of distinct topics ranging from the nanoscale to the macroscale and involving experimental techniques ranging from atomic force microscopy to high-speed imaging.
+The Waitukaitis Group is an experimental physics lab whose research focuses on complex phenomena occurring in solids and liquids.
+Under this general umbrella, their lab addresses a variety of topics ranging from the nanoscale to the macroscale and involving techniques ranging from atomic force microscopy to high-speed imaging.

 An example at the smallest scale is the phenomenon of tribocharging – the exchange of electrical charge between objects during contact.
-Although well-known to anyone who has been shocked by a doorknob and described scientifically going back as far as ancient Greece, the underlying mechanism for tribocharging remains mysterious.
+Although well-known to anyone who has been shocked by a doorknob and described scientifically going back as far as ancient Greece, the underlying mechanism for tribocharging remains unresolved.
 They are particularly interested in same-material tribocharging, which counterintuitively occurs when identical materials are brought into contact.
-Recent results suggest that this puzzling phenomenon might result from the stochastic deposition of nanoscale islands of water on the material surface.
-Using atomic force microscopy to characterize surfaces and cutting-edge techniques to measure charge exchange, a major goal is to validate or nullify this hypothesis and help resolve this millennia-old mystery.
+Recent results suggest that this phenomenon might be caused islands of water on the surfaces of materials.
+Using atomic force microscopy to characterize surfaces and several cutting-edge techniques to measure charge exchange, a major goal is to validate or nullify this hypothesis.

 At larger scales, they are interested in the non-Newtonian dynamics that arise when colloidal-sized solid particles are suspended in liquids.
 Perhaps the most well-known example is a dense mixture of cornstarch particles in water, which behaves liquid-like when perturbed gently but solid-like when vigorously agitated.
-Previous work has centered on passive non-Newtonian suspensions such as this, but moving forward their lab will focus on smart colloidal suspensions filled with particles that can be controlled by environmental stimuli.
-Their long-term goal in this direction is to achieve a level of spatiotemporal control that allows us to design and build metafluids – liquids whose material properties can be changed on command.
+Previous work has centered on passive non-Newtonian suspensions such as this, but moving forward their lab will focus on colloidal suspensions filled with particles whose motion can be controlled by environmental stimuli.
+Their long-term goal in this direction is to be able to control the flow of fluids using the motion of active constituents.

 On this site: